PCRuniversum/PCRedux/joss/paper.md

 * `qPCR2fdata()`, which is helper function to convert amplification curve data to the *fdata* format for Hausdorff distance analysis [@fda.usc] and
 * `performeR()`, which performs power analyses (e.g., sensitivity, specificity, Cohen's $\kappa$) for binary classification.

 Examples of application in the context of machine learning (classification positive vs. negative) can be found in @PCRedux vignette.

 ## Graphical User Interface:

-`run_PCRedux()` is a graphical user interface (Figure \autoref{fig:fig_2}) based on `shiny` technology [@shiny] that outputs the features as a table.
-This makes the results accessible to other programming languages and data analysis tools.
+`run_PCRedux()` is a graphical user interface (figure \autoref{fig:fig_2}) based on `shiny` technology [@shiny] that outputs the features as a table, making them accessible to other programming languages and data analysis tools.

 ![Graphical user interface for the analyses of qPCR data.
 A) The `run_PCRedux()` GUI for analysis and tabular display can be used browsers or R environments that